Types of Grant

 We want to help you submit the best application you can.
 If you have questions or queries or need assistance please email email@example.com

 Plan your project

-Grant applications are more likely to be successful if they can show how the project has been carefully thought through.
-We will assess your application against four key areas, so please consider whether:
+Grant applications are more likely to be successful if they can show that your project has been carefully thought through.
+We will assess your application against four key areas, so please consider the following:

-You understand why the project/event or initiative is needed
+- You understand why the project/event or initiative is necessary, original or desirable.

 After you have applied